Naro-chain/Golden-City/README.md

 ## Acknowledgments

-Special thanks to the Arrived.com team for inspiration and the React/Tailwind CSS communities for their continued support and resources.
+Special thanks to the Arrived.com team for inspiration and the React/Tailwind CSS communities for their continued support and resources